bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 I changed `x` to `explored` and I noticed that it was initialized as a set, but then `.append()` is called on it (line 42).
 The `.append` method is for lists; the equivalent for a set is `.add()`.

-Then I noticed that the linter was "complaining" about the recursive call on line 44.
+Then I noticed that the linter was "complaining" about the recursive call on line 47.
 It said "undefined variable 'graph_rec'."
 This is because `graph_rec` is a method of the Graph object.
 When it is called inside of the Graph, it needs to be called on `self`; i.e: `self.graph_rec()`

-Next, I added a condition on line 44 to again check the explored set before doing anything with a vertex.
+Next, I added a condition on line 46 to again check the explored set before doing anything with a vertex.
 Without this condition, the function will run forever if given a component that has a cycle.

+I added a condition to check if the target has been reached.
+If that's the case, the function will return the explored set.
+I made sure to pass that same target in as an argument for the recursive call as well.

-The last step was to update the explored set with the result of the recursive call (line 45).
-I added some tests to the main function to make sure `bfs` and `graph_rec` were working correctly.
-That's when I noticed that the edges are not being added correctly in the graph.
+The last step was to pass in the explored set as an argument to the function so that it can be checked on each recursive call.
+I added a default for the explored argument `explored=None` so that on the first iteration, it can be initialized as an empty set.
+Each recursive call after that passes in the already initialized set as an argument.

 ## Add Edges
 I noticed that the vertices each had edges to themselves.
 I looked over the `add_edge` method and noticed that the start vertex is added to itself `self.vertices[start].add(start)` (Same with end vertex).
 I changed this to `self.vertices[start].add(end)` and that fixed the problem.